“What? This game makes sense?”

 BIPD Gold

-August 22, 2009 by Yzneftamz
+August 22, 2009

 Before, I’ve told how many of my ideas come up when I’m cycling or walking.
 Well, another good idea-giver is that state when you lie half-sleeping in your bed, awake enough to register and somewhat control your thoughts, but asleep enough that those thoughts are not hindered by your active ones.
 This morning, something I thought was worth writing down here popped up.